|

 Theresa and family wrote a wonderful letter for me to share:

-Iowa.
-We are great lovers of animals and nature, and especially, have a great love
+We are great lovers of animals and nature, and especially, have a great love for the

-for the German Shepherd dog.
-We have been blessed to have owned a German female, over
+German Shepherd dog.
+We have been blessed to have owned a German female, over the past

-the past several years.
-Unfortunately, our relationship with her ended a year ago,
+several years.
+Unfortunately, our relationship with her ended a year ago, at the age

-at the age of 9, when she went on to fulfill yet another mission in her life-long journey
+of 9, when she went on to fulfill yet another mission in her life-long journey with

-with Her Keeper.
+Her Keeper.
 Her name was Ina.
 She was a standard coat from Germany.
-We got her
+We got her from

-from a friend who found other interests other than raising a puppy.
-Their loss was
+a friend who found other interests other than raising a puppy.
+Their loss was our gain!

 In our attempt to fill a tremendous void after Ina passed, we sought to find another